windust/community-manager/README.md

           2. String email = (String) properties.get("email"): Here we get an email to check the user email.
           3. We use the email to check against a list of valid users on the backend before they are granted access.
     3. logOut method
           1. new SecurityContextLogoutHandler().logout(request, null, null): This line resets the security upon log out and ensures if you are logged out of GMail you are logged out of the app.
           2. loggedIn = false: resets boolean to false
-          3. return "redirect:/": redirects user to homepage.
+          3. return "redirect:/": redirects user to login page.
 ### Exceptions

 ### Resources